MuganamfuraNancy24/Assignment_1_MUGANAMFURA-Nancy-20251IMA068/README.md

 ORDER BY total_spend DESC;
 [Screenshot] (https://github.com/MuganamfuraNancy24/Assignment_1_MUGANAMFURA-Nancy-20251IMA068/blob/ad6f76b7ff726406ea708030165f1d45465dd496/Screenshot%202026-09-20%20085858.png)
 This query uses a CTE to calculate the total spending of each customer by multiplying the quantity purchased by the product price.
 It then calculates the average customer spending and returns only customers whose total spending is above the average.
+Business Interpretation:
+This helps management identify customers who spend more than the average customer.
+The supermarket can use this information when planning customer loyalty programs and marketing strategies.
 # Window-function queries
 # Rank customers by total amount spent, highest first
 SELECT